 On the higher end of the spectrum are the Rode microphones & the Heil Microphones.

-The Rode Podcaster Booming Kit: Podcaster, PSA1 Arm, and PSM1 Shock Mount ($350 USD) is the ultimate Plug and Play style microphone kit with studio like efficiency – the mic itself provides the functionality of a USB type mic, but with broadcast quality audio.
-The PSA1 is a studio boom arm that can work with either a home or studio setup, while the PSM1 shock mount “isolates external vibrations which can translate as low frequency noise or manipulate the microphone position” according to the product description.
+The Rode Podcaster Booming Kit: Podcaster, PSA1 Arm, and PSM1 Shock Mount ($350 USD) is the ultimate Plug-and-Play style microphone kit with studio-like efficiency – the mic itself provides the functionality of a USB type mic, but with broadcast quality audio.
+The PSA1 is a studio boom arm that can work with either a home or studio setup, while the PSM1 shock mount “isolates external vibrations which can translate as low-frequency noise or manipulate the microphone position” according to the product description.

 Heil PR-40 Microphone Kit: With the Heil PL-2T Boom Arm & Heil PRSM Shock Mount

-The Heil PR-40 Microphone Kit: With the Heil PL-2T Boom Arm & Heil PRSM Shock Mount ($550 USD) is a favourite amongst seasoned podcasters and audiophiles alike, but it does require an audio interface to connect it to your computer unlike the other microphones on this list.
-The audio quality, functionality and control, however, is superior to the rest and it’s a great investment for the long term.
+The Heil PR-40 Microphone Kit: With the Heil PL-2T Boom Arm & Heil PRSM Shock Mount ($550 USD) is a favorite amongst seasoned podcasters and audiophiles alike, but it does require an audio interface to connect it to your computer unlike the other microphones on this list.
+The audio quality, functionality, and control, however, is superior to the rest and it’s a great investment for the long term.

 All the microphones listed above are for a single person setup.
-In order to record 2 or more people on the same computer, you could multiply these mics by the number of people to be recorded, or alternatively you could invest in a multi-person audio setup.
+In order to record 2 or more people on the same computer, you could multiply these mics by the number of people to be recorded, or alternatively, you could invest in a multi-person audio setup.
 Just remember that if you are using USB type microphones, you are more than likely going to require an audio interface to accommodate the number of inputs and the same goes with XLR microphones.

-While recording your podcast, make sure you use a pair of headphones to check the actual audio quality of the recording in realtime.
+While recording your podcast, make sure you use a pair of headphones to check the actual audio quality of the recording in real-time.
 A few key features of a great set of headphones would be: lifelike audio playback to gauge how you actually sound to your listeners, comfort for hours of recording and editing, minimal sound leakage so you don’t lose out on precious feedback, and blocking out ambient noise to ensure that you can maintain focus.
 When it comes to these qualities, the Audio-Technica ATH-M70x ($250 – $420 USD depending on the retailer) and the Sony MDR7506 ($79.99 – $130 USD depending on the retailer) are two of the most popular choices.